 Coming in all sorts of shapes and sizes, rain boots can most easily be categorized by shaft height: ankle-height, mid-calf, or tall.
 Ankle-height boots peak around the ankles or slightly above the ankles with a height, as measured from the floor, that is usually less than 9 inches.
-The height of mid-calf boots can measure 10-14 inches from the ground; and lastly, tall boots can be anywhere from 14 to over 16 inches in height (or even more in extreme cases).
+The height of mid-calf boots can typically measure 10-14 inches from the ground; and lastly, tall boots can be anywhere from 14 to over 16 inches in height (or even more in extreme cases).

 Warmth & Weather Protection

 Intuitively, the shorter the shaft height of your boot, the less overall weather protection you get (particularly from overspray), but it depends on what your particular needs are.
-On the other hand, tall boots are often more difficult to wear with pants, which make mid-calf or ankle-height boots more appealing and versatile for the wardrobe.
+On the other hand, tall boots are often more difficult to wear with pants, which tends to make mid-calf or ankle-height boots more appealing and versatile for the wardrobe.

 It's important to keep in mind the type of environment you live in and the activities you foresee yourself needing rainwear for.
 For humid locations or temperate coastlines, rain is likely all the inclement weather you'll encounter.
 For these locales, it's best to shop for boots that have little to no insulation, which will provide more room for thicker socks if the temperatures occasionally require such.
 Without the added insulation, your feet are less likely to overheat and sweat.
 You wouldn't want to end up with swampy feet throughout the day, negating the very reason for wearing the boots in the first place.
 In and of themselves, rubber boots do not breathe well, if at all, so being fully waterproof is already an adequate standard of warmth for the rain.

 As stated previously, the majority of the boots we have tested do not have added insulation.
-They are either thinly lined with nylon or cotton, or had no liner at all.
+They are either thinly lined with nylon or cotton or have no liner at all.
 During testing, these minimally lined boots scored rather average in warmth, which is only a measure of how well they keep heat under various circumstances.
 A consistently hot environment means you want a boot with a low warmth score.

 When taking the year-round climate into consideration, it's good to familiarize yourself with the average precipitation your region receives.
-What are the most likely conditions?
 If you live in a four-season mountain community, it might still be advantageous to purchase a mild-weather boot for summer thunderstorms and spring and fall slush — as winter will likely be taken care of via appropriate winter boots.
 If it pours as opposed to the occasional misting, and you are likely to encounter huge puddles, a taller shaft should be of priority for you.
 On the other hand, if the rare drizzle is all you're concerned with, then ankle-height options tend to be more convenient and casual.